Accio-Latte/.Vimrc/README.md

-# Vim_Setup
+# Vim Setup
-A very basic vim setup
+A very basic vim setup feel free to modify it as need be.